 Marywood University is subject to Title IX of the Educational Amendments of the 1972 ("Title IX"), 20 U.S.C. §§1681, et seq., which states that "[n]o person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
 Marywood University does not discriminate on the basis of sex and will not tolerate sexual misconduct in any form, including as defined by Title IX or Marywood University's Community Standards.
 Inquiries concerning the application of Title IX may be directed to the Title IX Coordinator, a Deputy Title IX Coordinator for the University, or to the Assistant Secretary for the Office of Civil Rights of the United States Department of Education (see below for contact information).
-Marywood University's complete Notice of Non-discrimination is available on the Marywood Policies page and (is this notice also on each page of the website?)
+Marywood University's complete notice of Non-discrimination is available on the Marywood Policies page.